sudgy/nintendo_translations/README.md

 dofile(base_directory .. "fceux.lua")
 ```
 You need to replace "FILL THIS IN" with the directory that the scripts are in.
+This directory mush use forward slashes, even on Windows, and must end with a
-I know this is annoying, but it seems that Mesen can't do relative file paths
+slash as well.
+I know this is annoying, but it seems that Mesen can't do
-for some reason, and to make the scripts as emulator-agnostic as possible, they
+relative file paths for some reason, and to make the scripts as
-all have to not use relative file paths.
-Also, you need to make sure that the
+emulator-agnostic as possible, they all have to not use relative file paths.
-`dofile` line corresponding to your emulator does *not* have `--` at the
+Also, you need to make sure that the `dofile` line corresponding to your
-beginning, while the other one does.
+emulator does *not* have `--` at the beginning, while the other one does.

 After downloading the files, making the necessary changes, and getting your rom
 loaded, load the Lua script corresponding to the game (not the Lua script